step-security-bot/cia-compliance-manager/docs/architecture/FUTURE_FLOWCHART.md

 ## Machine Learning-Enhanced Recommendation Flow

-**Intelligence Focus:** Illustrates how the recommendation engine will be enhanced with machine learning to deliver increasingly accurate and relevant recommendations over time.
+**🧠 Intelligence Focus:** Illustrates how the recommendation engine will be enhanced with machine learning to deliver increasingly accurate and relevant recommendations over time.

-**Learning Focus:** Shows the continuous learning loop that improves recommendations based on implementation outcomes and user feedback.
+**🔄 Learning Focus:** Shows the continuous learning loop that improves recommendations based on implementation outcomes and user feedback.

 ```mermaid
 flowchart TD